Oneflow-Inc/oneflow-documentation/en/docs/extended_topics/consistent_mirrored.md

 As the description above, size of I is (N, C1), size of W is (C1, C2) and size of O is (N, C2).

-Combined machine learning logic.
-We can give some definitions to the matrixes above:
+Combined machine learning logic, we can give some definitions to the matrixes above:

 * Matrix I is the input object, each row is a sample and each column represents the features of sample.